Make your own gay trimmings, advises clever El Paso decorator

 Mother, save the tops and bottoms from all your canned goods Make sure your tops are of the shiny type and have a gold or silver looking finish.
 UNDER YOUR SUPERVISION, let the children squeeze glue around the edge and apply glitter.
 Once this is done, fee sky is the limit.
 Let them make lines, zig zags, little circles and any other forms they want.
 They can use solid color glitter or mix up colors.
 Silver glitter can be mixed with any colored glitter you use.
 This gives a better twinkling effect.

 Take a small bottle of rubber cement and apply it to the backs of each tin piece.
-Chalk or pencil an outline of a Christmas tree on your door and apply dabs of rubber cement to co-ordinate with where your tin tops are to be placed.
+Chalk or pencil an outline of a Christmas tree on your door and apply dabs of rubber cement to coordinate with where your tin tops are to be placed.
 Remember to allow the rubber cement to dry before adhering.
-As virtually all tin cans are now treated, rainy weather should not tarnish your yoor piece.
+As virtually all tin cans are now treated, rainy weather should not tarnish your your piece.
 When your door piece is ready to come down, pull tin tops off, rub the rubber cement left on the door and it will come right off with no fuss or muss.

 Christmas candy wall piece craft